Anime cancel culture is a chip off the ol’ “cancel culture” block, created by a loud minority in the USA.

 This is especially true for the anime community.

 Uzaki Chan Wants To Hang Out, Or Hana Uzaki is the perfect example of this.

 She (and the anime) have stirred controversy since the beginning (November 2019).
 Ever since the anime released in July 2020 the outrage hasn’t died down.

-But unlike the outrage and backlash we seen with Goblin Slayer and The Rising Of The Shield Hero in 2018/2019, this time around there’s less impact.
+But unlike the outrage and backlash we seen with Goblin Slayer and

 Let’s talk about it.